 Here's the sad part.

-Although the stunning discoveries being made in brain science have huge implications for the practice of therapy, the profession is very slow spreading the word – especially in regards to using a body-based approach.
+Although the stunning discoveries being made in brain science have huge implications for approaching anxiety and other emotional problems, the mental health profession is very slow spreading the word.

-It's a gesture of gratitude that I pay forward, cause it can never be paid back.
+It's a gesture of gratitude that I pay forward.

 aka Dr. Shrinklady